pavankkota/SPoRe/README.md

 # SPoRe
 Sparse Poisson Recovery (SPoRe)

 We present a new compressed sensing framework for multiple measurements of sparse Poisson signals.
 We are primarily motivated by a suite of biosensing applications of microfluidics where analytes (such as whole cells or biomarkers) are captured in small volume partitions according to a Poisson distribution.
 We recover the sparse parameter vector of Poisson rates through maximum likelihood estimation with our novel Sparse Poisson Recovery(SPoRe) algorithm.
-SPoRe uses batch stochastic gradient ascent enabled by Monte Carlo approximationsof otherwise intractable gradients.
+SPoRe uses batch stochastic gradient ascent enabled by Monte Carlo approximations of otherwise intractable gradients.

 ## Publications
 [1] P. K. Kota, D. LeJeune, R. A. Drezek, and R. G. Baraniuk, "Extreme Compressed Sensing of Poisson Rates from Multiple Measurements," 2021